 Compensation for unlawful advertising

 In January 2019, the plaintiff purchased stickers from the defendant with the inscription "Begging and peddling prohibited".
 The defendant was a supplier of such products and had no other business relationship with the plaintiff.
 On March 20, 2020, the plaintiff received an email from the defendant.
 In this email, the defendant stated that its service was still fully available due to the coronavirus pandemic.
-The plaintiff considered this email to be inadmissible advertising and objected to the use of his personal data for advertising purposes by email on the same day.
+The plaintiff considered this email to be inadmissible Advertising and objected to the use of his personal data for advertising purposes by e-mail on the same day.
 He also demanded compensation for damages in the amount of 500 euros.

 The Regional Court granted the injunctive relief but dismissed the claim for damages.
 The plaintiff's appeal before the Regional Court of Rottweil was dismissed, whereupon the plaintiff lodged an appeal with the Federal Court of Justice.